cytechmobile/radicle-migration-tool/README.md

       -fc, --filter-creator=<fCreator>      Migrate issues created by the given user name.
 ```
 ### Requirements
-To use this application there are some common and some binary specific requirements:
+To use this application, you'll need to fulfill some common requirements, as well as specific requirements based on the binary you choose:
-* A GitHub account with a personal access token (common)
+* A GitHub account with a personal access token
-* The `rad` Command Line Interface (CLI) tool installed, at least v0.8.0.
-Please check [here](https://github.com/radicle-dev/heartwood) for installation details.
-To check the version run `rad --version` (common)
+* The `rad` Command Line Interface (CLI) tool installed, preferably version 0.8.0 or later.
+You can find installation details [here](https://github.com/radicle-dev/heartwood).
+To check the version, run `rad --version`.
-* A running instance of the Radicle HTTP deamon.
-Before you start the deamon, make sure that you have set the `RAD_PASSPHRASE` environment variable or have executed the `rad auth` command on the same terminal.
+* A running instance of the Radicle HTTP daemon.
+Before starting the daemon, ensure that you have set the `RAD_PASSPHRASE` environment variable or executed the `rad auth` command in the same terminal.
 Refer to [this link](https://github.com/radicle-dev/heartwood/blob/master/radicle-cli/examples/rad-auth.md) for examples on how to use the `rad auth` command.
-To start the Radicle HTTP daemon run `radicle-httpd`. (common)
+To start the Radicle HTTP daemon, run `radicle-httpd`.
-* A radicle initialised Git repo.
-This will be your target radicle project where the issues will be migrated into. (common)
+* A Radicle-initialized Git repository.
+This will serve as your target Radicle project, where the issues will be migrated.
-* To run the JAR binary you will need Java 17 or later installed on your machine (JAR Binary)
+* If running the JAR binary, ensure that you have Java 17 or a later version installed on your machine.
-* To use the docker image you need the docker deamon up and running on your machine (Docker Image)
+* If using the Docker image, make sure that the Docker daemon is up and running on your machine.

 ### JAR Binary
-If you plan to use a specific version of the JAR binary (e.g. 0.1.0) run the following command:
+If you intend to use a specific version of the JAR binary (e.g., 0.1.0), execute the following command:
 ```bash
 java -jar radicle-github-migrate-0.1.0.jar issues
 ```

 ### Native Binaries
-If you plan to use one of the native builds, you must execute the corresponding native binary.
-For instance, if you downloaded the binary for Ubuntu, you should execute it by running the following command:
+If you intend to use one of the native builds, you need to execute the corresponding native binary.
+For example, if you have downloaded the binary for Ubuntu, you should execute it by running the following command:
 ```bash
 ./radicle-github-migrate-0.1.0-ubuntu-latest issues
 ```
 ### Docker Image
-If you plan to use the docker image, follow the instructions below:
+If you intend to use the Docker image, please follow the instructions provided below:

 ```shell
 # Pull the docker image in your local docker registry